captureCDR()

 Always present:

-• cdrId — the evidence ID.
-Store this with your lead/user record.
+• cdrId: the evidence ID.
+Store this with your lead record.

 Present when autoShare is enabled:

-• shareUrl — full absolute URL the lead buyer POSTs to with their API key to claim the evidence.
+• shareUrl: the full absolute URL the lead buyer opens (with their API key) to receive the evidence.

 Error behavior